puigfp/geotag/README.md

 ## Use case

-- you have camera that doesn't have a built-in GPS chip
+- your camera doesn't have a built-in GPS chip
 - you let Google harvest your location history
 - you want to add GPS EXIF metadata to the files produced by your camera